-Photo reference points are also established and permanently marked within each habitat monitoring plot.
+A photo reference point are also established and permanently marked within each habitat monitoring plot.
 Photo reference points are established at the top of the middle 50m transect at each monitoring site.
 During each monitoring event, a series of photos are taken from this point to provide a visual record of any changes in vegetation and habitat condition.
-Depending on the location of the monitoring plot, this might include:
+Depending of the location of the monitoring plot, this might include: